HadrienG2/code-that-counts/src/multithreading-pool.md

 a big chunk of code.
 Let's go through it step by step.

-## Read-Modify-Write operations and spinning
+## Read-Modify-Write operations and spin locks

 Our synchronization protocol requires some atomic Read-Modify-Write (RMW) operations, where a thread must read a value from memory, compute a new dependent value, and store it in place of its former self, without other threads being able to intervene in the middle.

-While x86 CPUs provides native support for such operations on <=64-bit integer words, they are very expensive (hundreds of CPU cycles in the absence of contention, and that grows super-linearly when contention occurs), so we want as few of them per synchronization transaction as possible.
+While x86 CPUs provides native support for such operations on <=64-bit words, they are very expensive (hundreds of CPU cycles in the absence of contention, and that grows super-linearly when contention occurs), so we want as few of them per synchronization transaction as possible.

-To support blocking, well implemented operating system mutexes must perform at least two of these operations through a lock/unlock cycle:
+To support blocking, well implemented mutexes must perform a minimum of two of these operations during a lock/unlock cycle:

 - One at locking time to check if the mutex is unlocked and if so lock it.
     * If the mutex is locked, at least one more to tell the thread holding the